 Dycore equations and algorithms

 We begin with the compressible Navier-Stokes momentum equations and reduce them to an anelastic, conservative form.
-We then introduce the moist static energy equation and outline the time-discretized pressure correction used to enforce the anelastic constraint.
+We then describe the fully compressible formulation, and finally outline the time-discretized pressure correction used to enforce the anelastic constraint.

 Compressible momentum equations